neato0079/exam-analytics/README.md

         'Modality'. . . . . . . . . . . .
 OBR.24
 ```
 - Modality can be inferred if the accession number or order name implies a modality
+- Typically an EHR should provide a way to export a `.csv` file with the data shown above.
+This will be the source of data for this app.
 - This data is then formatted and analyzed

 wip.....